goon/dotfiles/README.md

 # Dotfiles | Arch x Hyprland

-These are my personal dotfiles, managed with [GNU Stow](https://www.gnu.org/software/stow/).
+These are my personal dotfiles, managed with [GNU Stow](https://www.gnu.org/software/stow/)

+Use at your own risk, but preferably don't.

 ## What's Included